Rat Saw God (Veronica Mars): Synopsis

 Veronica waits with Keith at an election party, where tensions are high due to the results being extremely close.
 Sheriff Lamb (Michael Muhney) is nosing ahead when a man walks up to Lamb and says he made the anonymous call from the bridge where Felix Toombs was stabbed.
 Keith loses the election by a margin of 51% to 49%.
 After, we learn that Woody Goodman (Steve Guttenberg) has been elected mayor.
 Dick Casablancas (Ryan Hansen) confronts Logan about sleeping with Kendall, and then hits on Gia Goodman (Krysten Ritter) by bragging about how he is the "man of the house" now that his father is hiding overseas.
 Officers show up at the party and re-arrest Logan for the murder of Felix Toombs.
 Veronica leaves the party and finds Abel Koontz, who is in the end-stage of stomach cancer, outside the door of Mars Investigation.
 He asks Veronica to help him find his daughter, Amelia, who has disappeared, and Veronica agrees.
 Veronica talks to Amelia's old boyfriend, who has not seen her for a while.
 He tells Veronica that Amelia ditched him while in Europe, and he hasn't seen her since.
 Logan hires Cliff McCormack (Daran Norris) to be his lawyer.
-Cliff tells Logan he knows Logan hiring him a stunt, and he should hire a different lawyer.
+Cliff tells Logan he knows Logan hiring him is a stunt, and he should hire a different lawyer.
 Veronica asks Cliff to call the numbers on the phone cards that Amelia stole from her ex-boyfriend.
 Veronica finds out that Amelia used one of the calling cards to place an outgoing call from Neptune the previous week.
 Logan is placed in a cell with his father, Aaron (Harry Hamlin), who is temporarily being held there before his trial for the murder of Lilly Kane.
 Logan is released on bail, which angers Weevil and his friends, who discuss how their motorcycle club is getting a reputation for being "soft".
 Veronica breaks into Clarence Wiedman's (Christopher B. Duncan) office to confront him, but he denies any knowledge of where Amelia might be.